HephyAnalysisSW/SoftDisplacedVertices/Plotter/README.md

 `--year`: The data-taking year of the input data or MC.

+`--ct`: OPTIONAL.
+Select the ct value to scale.
+If this option is selected one can combine samples with the same LLP&LSP mass into one, e.g. --sample stop_M600_588 --ct 155

 `--submit`: Optional.
 Whether to submit jobs to slurm.
 Only works in CLIP.

 ## Prerequisites: